kuflink/angular2-mapbox/README.md

 # angular2-mapbox

 Angular2 components for [mapbox-gl](https://www.npmjs.com/package/mapbox-gl).
 This project is currently in development state.
-Please do not use this in production.

 ## Install